danmacklin/erlang_cep/README.md

 This example returns Yes if the value of parameters[0] is found at position 0.

-Here's example of a javascript row function with a join looking for data from a feed called feed1 and window called window1.
+Here's an example of a javascript Row Function with a join looking for data from a feed called feed1 and window called window1.

 	var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){
 		var j = new Join(joins, 'feed1', 'window1');